Trossen SDK: Open-Source Robotics Data Collection

 Recorded episodes can be converted to the LeRobot V2 format, producing outputs such as Parquet for structured state data and MP4 for video streams.
 That shortens the distance from capture to experimentation and avoids a lot of the manual cleanup that typically slows teams down after a recording session.

-Why MCAP is part of the story
+Why is MCAP part of the story?

 One of the most important choices in the SDK is its storage approach.